dengking/programming-language/docs/C++/Experts/Anthony-Williams/CCiA/6/6.2/6.2.3/index.md

 # 6.2.3 A thread-safe queue using fine-grained locks and condition variables

 In listings 6.2 and 6.3 you have one protected data item (`data_queue`) and thus one mutex.
-In order to use finer-grained locking, you need to look inside the queue at its constituent parts and associate one mutex with each distinct data item.
+In order to use finer-grained locking, you need to look inside the queue at its constituent(组成大) parts and associate one mutex with each distinct data item.

 > NOTE:
 >